 Faculty members provide students with an effective test-taking approach in order for students to be successful on tests given in nursing courses as well as licensing and certification exams.
-You can view a recording of the workshop by clicking on the link.
+You can view the level I recording and level II recording.

 - Nursing Student Career Preparation